sidwellr/schotter/schotter2.md

 Note that rng must be mutable; generating a random number changes the internal state to prepare for generating the next one.
 We also need to remove the underscore in front of "_model" in the function declaration since we will be using the parameter (beginning a variable with an underscore tells Rust that we know we aren't using it so it doesn't need to warn us):

 ```
-fn view(app: &App, model: &Model, frame: Frame) {
+fn view(app: &App, model: &Model) {
 ```

-Finally, we replace the three calls to "random_range()" with "rng.gen_range()" so we get random numbers from our seeded RNG instead of the standard one.
-But the instead of two arguments specifying the range, rng.gen_range() takes a single range argument (this was a change in Nannou version 0.17.0).
+Finally, we replace the three calls to "random_range()" with "rng.random_range()" so we get random numbers from our seeded RNG instead of the standard one.
+But the instead of two arguments specifying the range, `rng.random_range()` takes a single range argument.
 So we also need to change the ',' to '..':

 ```
-let x_offset = factor * rng.gen_range(-0.5..0.5);
+let x_offset = factor * rng.random_range(-0.5..0.5);
-let y_offset = factor * rng.gen_range(-0.5..0.5);
+let y_offset = factor * rng.random_range(-0.5..0.5);
-let rotation = factor * rng.gen_range(-PI / 4.0..PI / 4.0);
+let rotation = factor * rng.random_range(-PI / 4.0..PI / 4.0);
 ```

 Finally, if we compile and run the program now it will work the same as schotter1.
 But now we can add new functionality.

 Let's start with by making the 'R' key randomize the pattern by changing random_seed to a new random value.
-We first need to register a function that is called when a key is pressed in the window by adding the builder function ```key_pressed(key_pressed)``` to our new_window() call in model.
+We first need to register a function that is called when a key is pressed in the window by adding the builder function `key_pressed(key_pressed)` to our new_window() call in model.
 It now looks like this:

 ```
 let _window = app.new_window()